Learn How to Write with a Brush Pen

 How to Write Left Stretching Stroke

-A short left stretching stroke: start with a press down and tip-in, move quickly
+A short left stretching stroke: start with a press down and tip-in, move quickly to lower left with increased weight.

 A slanting left stretching stroke: start with a pause and tip-in, then move to lower left and raise up the brush gradually and finish with a pointing.